py-sdl/py-sdl2/doc/integration.rst

 wrapper functions.
 This means that the user needs to have SDL2 installed or that you ship a SDL2 library with your project.

-For macOS, Windows, and most distributions of x86 Linux, the easiest and most flexible way to bundle and install the SDL2 binaries with your project is via the ``pysdl2-dll`` package on PyPI, which pysdl2 will load automatically if available.
+For macOS, Windows, and most distributions of x86 and ARM64 Linux, the easiest and most flexible way to bundle and install the SDL2 binaries with your project is via the ``pysdl2-dll`` package on PyPI, which pysdl2 will load automatically if available.
 This approach allows you to add the SDL2 binaries as a dependency for your project in a requirements.txt file, a setup.py file, a Pipfile, or any other form of Python dependency